rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 ![Logs output](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/media/monitoring-overview-of-diagnostic-logs/diagnostics_logs_actions.png?raw=true)

 So, you can:
 * Save them to a Storage Account for auditing or manual inspection.
-You can specify the retention time (in days) using resource diagnostic settings
+You can specify the retention time (in days) using resource diagnostic settings.
-* Stream them to Event Hubs for ingestion by a third-party service or custom analytics solution such as PowerBI
+* Stream them to Event Hubs for ingestion by a third-party service or custom analytics solution such as PowerBI.
-* Analyse them with Log Analytics (which you'll be introduced to later)
+* Analyse them with Log Analytics (which you'll be introduced to later).

 <br>